Is Your Webcam Not Working on Zoom? Here’s What to Do

 This fix on Windows 8 is similar:

-- Enter “Lenovo” in the Start menu.
+- To start, enter “Lenovo” in the Start menu.

 - Go to Lenovo Settings or download the app from the link above.